Adachi and Shimamura: Manga

-A manga adaptation illustrated by Mani was serialized online via Square Enix's Gangan Online website from April 4, 2016 to December 22, 2017.
+A manga adaptation illustrated by Mani was serialized online via Square Enix's Gangan Online website from April 4, 2016, to December 22, 2017.
 It was collected in three tankōbon volumes.
 A second manga adaptation with illustrations by Moke Yuzuhara began serialization in ASCII Media Works' shōnen manga magazine Dengeki Daioh on May 25, 2019.
-It has been collected in seven tankōbon volumes.
+It has been collected in eight tankōbon volumes.
 The second manga adaptation is licensed in North America by Yen Press.